CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_namedplace_point(_city_name text_)

-Geocodes city names into point data.
+Geocodes the text name of a city into a named place geometry, displayed as point data.

 #### Arguments